Sidharth-Prasad/FEMTA/README.md

 ## The subdirectories are as follows
 ### [meetings][2]
 Contains a meeting log of the .org format, which is an Emacs format.
-If you aren't using Emacs, please reconsider, for it is one of the most beautiful programs ever written and serves as an all purpose terminal text editor.

 ### [physical][3]
 Contains hardware tests, pinout information, sample python BNO code, and Steven Peguia's C# serial code (which Noah has ported to C).